 If you're an accounting or finance professional with your eye on the C-suite, here’s some advice on how to become a CFO.
-What type of person makes a good CFO?
 Spoiler alert: You need more than just top-notch financial skills and an MBA.

 Today’s CFOs have a lot on their plate.
-What does a CFO do on a daily basis?
 Beyond managing a company’s cash flow and financial planning, they’re also busy hiring and managing their own team of financial professionals and working with internal and external parties on issues that affect the organization’s bottom line.
 What’s more, they’re often viewed as the CEO’s second-in-command, a strategic adviser who makes recommendations regarding everything from the budget to human resources and technology.

 So it should be no surprise that companies seek candidates with a wide array of skills when they’re looking to fill the CFO role.
 Those who hold the job typically have advanced education and credentials, at least a decade of experience, and a broad understanding of the organization’s operations, products and services, customers, vendors, employees, and shareholders.

-The rewards of the CFO career path go beyond the pay, which you can find in the latest Salary Guide From Robert Half.
+The rewards of the CFO career path go beyond the pay, which you can find in the latest Robert Half Salary Guide.
 The CFO position is often a satisfying one that involves strategy, analytics, people management, and digital transformation initiatives.

-If you want to know how to become a CFO, here are five steps that will help you move closer to the C-suite.
+If you want to know how to become a CFO in Canada, here are five steps that will help you move closer to the C-suite.

 These days, however, there are many roads to becoming a CFO, and the role has expanded well beyond accounting and finance.
 That’s why many finance chiefs now hold an MBA.
 Business schools can help aspirants learn more about strategy and operations so they can successfully collaborate with human resources, information technology and risk management.
 If your career goal is the CFO’s office, you’d be smart to consider adding a business school degree to your resume.